-India’s free legal aid services lacks infrastructure for the disabled.
+India’s free legal aid services lack infrastructure for the disabled.

-Lack of trust among those living in rural areas has been making the work of the legal aids in Karnataka harder.
+The lack of trust among those living in rural areas has been making the work of legal aid in Karnataka harder.
 This can be seen in the case of legal aids like Bhaskar B S who have been trying to provide services under the National Legal Services Authority (NALSA).

 The Commonwealth Human Rights Initiative’s (CHRI) report showed that the funding by India is the lowest for free legal aid services, less than a rupee per capita.

-Shreyas N, Panel Advocate, High court, Karnataka panel advocate working under the KSLSA said, “It is hard practicing.
+Shreyas N, Panel Advocate, High Court, Karnataka panel advocate working under the KSLSA said, “It is hard practising.
 And access to technology is also an issue.”
-He added that as a free legal aid lawyer, they are supposed to do the administration work as well, such as keeping a diary with all the details apart from providing legal aid.
+He added that as a free legal aid lawyers, they are supposed to do the administration work as well, such as keeping a diary with all the details apart from providing legal aid.
 Another advocate, Bhaskar claimed that the work is done manually on paper and thus, after surveying taluks and villages, it is hard to sort the data.

-As a blind person, Shreyas started Samatva Centre for Social Causeto provide legal help to the blind.
+As a blind person, Shreyas started Samatva Centre for Social Causeto provides legal help to the blind.
 “We cater to the vulnerable section on disability.
-Main focus is on blind as I try to help people who are facing issues similar to me.”
+The main focus is on the blind as I try to help people who are facing issues similar to mine.”
 Getting universal access to legal aid is difficult in India.